-Exam Name\\\\\
+Robbins, Management: The Essentials, 4th edition

+Chapter 1: Managers and management

-MULTIPLE CHOICE.
-Choose the one alternative that best completes the statement or answers the question.
-1) Which of the following is NOT part of an organisation's operations system?
-A) Strategy.
-B) Materials.
-C) Technology.
-D) Information.
-AACSB: Analytical thinking
+MULTIPLE CHOICE: Choose the one alternative that best completes the statement or answers the question.

+- 1. Which of the following is part of an organisation's operating system?

+- A. Strategy

+- B. Inputs and outputs

+- C. Goals

+- D. Structure

-The Busy Day (Scenario): Don Sakaguchi, manager at Control Systems, Inc., sighs as he sips his coffee at 5 a.m. and reads his agenda for the day.
+The Busy Day (Scenario): Don Sakaguchi, manager at Control Systems, Inc., sighs as he sips his coffee at 5:00 a.m. and reads his agenda for the day.
 Don's first duty is to preside over a retirement party for a beloved employee and say a few words on her behalf.
 Next, he will give a tour to a news reporter who is writing a story on the new factory expansion.
 Don then has a meeting with the unit coordinator, Phil Johnson, to discuss Phil's recent performance drop (a task Don always hates).
 Finally, in the late afternoon, Don will be reviewing the recent equipment malfunction and deciding whether to deploy extra people to get the equipment running as soon as possible.
 What a day!

-2) What kind of a manager is Don likely to be?
+- 2. What kind of a manager is Don most likely to be?

-A) First-line manager.
+- A. First-line manager

-B) Low-level middle manager.
+- B. Low-level middle manager

-C) Department head.
+- C. Department head

-D) CEO of a major corporation.
+- D. CEO of a major corporation

-AACSB: Analytical thinking

-Learning Outcome: 1.1 Tell who managers are and where they work